 Even public parks have barriers in Northern Ireland.
 Alexandra Park, in North Belfast, is the only park in Western Europe to be divided, with a three-metre wall and a gate, which is opened for a few hours during the day.

 There are also other ways and means by which segregating boundaries are marked out.
-This includes the numerous low-level yellow barriers used to enclose roads and entries; redevelopment which separates residential areas by the construction of industrial and commercial zones; new road lay-out or developments; and even the numerous examples of grills and bars used to protect domestic properties.
+This includes the numerous low-level yellow barriers used to enclose roads and entries; redevelopment which separates residential areas by the construction of industrial and commercial zones; new road layout or developments; and even the numerous examples of grills and bars used to protect domestic properties.

 Interfaces, as zones of tension and violence, are still predominantly viewed as confined to residential areas.
-They are situated largely within the realm of public housing and they are primarily a fact of working-class urban life, rather than acknowledged as simply the most visible examples of the social segregation and polarization that pervades Northern Ireland.
+They are situated largely within the realm of public housing, and they are primarily a fact of working-class urban life, rather than acknowledged as simply the most visible examples of the social segregation and polarization that pervades Northern Ireland.

-People defend their need for a barrier or peace-line by claiming that it will provide them with a degree of security against attack from the other side.
-The barriers and interface areas in general, however, are also a significant location of violence, and interface communities are frequently the subjects of persistent and recurrent, if often low-level, violence.
+People defend their need for a barrier or peace line by claiming that it will provide them with a degree of security against attack from the other side.
+The barriers and interface areas in general, however, are also a significant locations of violence, and interface communities are frequently the subjects of persistent and recurrent, if often low-level, violence.
 Violence is a well-established factor of life in interface communities, and such areas experienced much of the extreme violence that occurred over the course of the Troubles.

 Although such violence, or the threat of violence, often pervades interface areas, it is also clear that the barriers have been a significant factor in reducing pressure and defusing tensions; in other areas, barriers have served to divert the violence elsewhere.
 In some areas, violence has persisted even after the construction of a barrier.
 The presence of a barrier and the consequent clear visual identification of the boundary of the ‘other’ community has served to attract people to the interface with the purpose of attacking the inhabitants who live in or move through that area on the assumption that the victims of such violence will be members of the ‘other’ community.
-Interface violence is particularly widespread during the summer months, when the marching season and the summer holidays starts.
+Interface violence is particularly widespread during the summer months, when the marching season and the summer holidays start.
 In the latter case, it leads young people to maintain the tension levels between factions, from mere slabbering to fights, resulting from boredom or idleness within their communities.
 This is sometimes euphemistically called ‘recreational rioting’.

-The barriers give interface areas a distinctive physical appearance, which is reinforced by the frequent presence of bricked up, derelict buildings, empty spaces, and graffiti and vandalism.
+The barriers give interface areas a distinctive physical appearance, which is reinforced by the frequent presence of bricked-up, derelict buildings, empty spaces, and graffiti and vandalism.
 Interface areas are thus both marginal and marginalized areas.
-By their very nature they are on the edge of a community’s territory and as a consequence, they tend to be regarded as less desirable places to live.
+By their very nature, they are on the edge of a community’s territory, and as a consequence, they tend to be regarded as less desirable places to live.
 One result of this marginalization is that interface communities typically experience a damaging combination of social and economical disadvantages.